Use of York: Breviary

 where again one misses the familiar "with my body I thee worship", a retention which may still be used in both the Catholic and Protestant marriage services in the United Kingdom.

 Also the York rubric prescribes: "Here let the priest ask the woman's dowry and if land be given her for her dowry then let her fall at the feet of her husband."

 This feature is entirely lacking in all but one or two of the Sarum books.
 The only other York peculiarity is the mention of the Blessed Virgin in the form for the administration of extreme unction:

-Per istam sanctam unctionem et suam piissimam misericordiam et per intercessionem beatae Mariae Virginis et omnium Sanctorum, indulgeat tibi Dominus quidquid peccastic per visum.
-Amen.